-The minutes of the meeting of the Council held on 27 June 2022 were taken as read and signed by the Mayor as a correct record.
+The minutes of the meeting held on 13th June 2017 were agreed as a correct record and signed by the Chairman.

 To receive apologies for absence.